tknuutin/greatlanding/README.md

 Use W, A, S, D to activate engines and try to land safely at the target landing pad.

+Has not been optimized for performance, hope it doesn't explode your computer!

 ### Installing

 Use `npm install .` to install all dependencies.
 Run `gulp build` to build the app.
 Open `index.html` to view.